HectorVilas/untitled-roguelike-game/README.md

 - generate houses next to the road
 - if a road will go there, then it needs intersection every X tiles
 - if I have X free space in a block with no connection with the road or any kind of path, a big house/shop/etc made of various chunks will occupy this space
-- a school/big mall/fire department/etc can't be too close to each other
+- schools/big malls/fire departments/etc can't be generated too close to each other

-and any other set of rules I may come while working on it, then randomize each chunk, making lots of variants and placing them randomly.
+and any other set of rules I may come up while working on it, then randomize each chunk, making lots of variants and placing them randomly.
 I know I'm aiming too high, but for now I'll manually draw the map.

-I'm not sure yet how I'll manage to do this, but what I'm sure about is that I need the playable character in the center and the world must be drawn around it when the player walks, instead of the player moving on screen, no matter how big or small the world is.
+I'm not sure yet how I'll manage to do this, but what I'm sure about is that I need the playable character in the center and the world, no matter how big or small it is, must be drawn around it when the player walks, instead of the player moving on screen.

 ## game save
 This kind of game is not something you play for a few minutes and you are done.
-It's something the player may spend hours on it, so I'll make sure whatever I come up with can be stored in `localStorage`.
-The next practice from the course I'm making requires this, so I'll learn about this pretty soon, although doesn't seems hard.
+It's something the player may spend hours on it, so I'll make sure that whatever I come up with can be stored in `localStorage`.
+The next practice from the course I'm doing requires this, so I'll learn about this pretty soon, although doesn't seems hard.

 This is the only way a website can generate a file, so I'll make sure to have it's content "dumpable" for backups.

 ## the code:
 I've been reading again about the [OOP Principles](https://www.theodinproject.com/lessons/node-path-javascript-oop-principles), specially the [SOLID principle](https://duncan-mcardle.medium.com/solid-principle-1-single-responsibility-javascript-5d9ce2c6f4a5), and now I have a better understanding of how it should be done.
-I like this, and it will save me so much work in the future on my next refactoring.
-I want this project to be a long term work, and doing everything right from the beginning is a must.
+I like this, and it will save me so much work in the future.
+I want this project to be long term, and doing everything right from the beginning is a must.

 I also need a "handler", this module must be the only one receiving imports for the other modules, not the UI one like I did.

 I was struggling thinking how I'm going to store the info for each tile, but I think I have a solution.
-Right now there's an array with 3 2D arrays, representing floor, walls and ceiling respectively.
-I wanted to make another array to store the "HP" of each tile (in case the player wants to damage and break a wall), but maybe I just need a different array, storing the coordinates and HP of damaged tiles only.
-Now I'll have a small array that don't need a visual representation in the code, instead of a huge array with the HP of each tile.
+Right now there's an array with 3 arrays, representing floor, walls and ceiling respectively.
+I wanted to make another array to store the "HP" of each tile (in case the player wants to damage or demolish a wall), but maybe I just need a different kind of array, storing the coordinates and HP of damaged tiles only.
+Then I'll have a small array that don't need a visual representation in the code, instead of a huge array with the HP of each tile.

 Now, what if I want to set the room on fire?
-Or show a blood pool on the floor?
+Or show a pool of blood on the floor?
 How about painted tiles?
-That would require lots of arrays, but storing each of those values on a single array of objects will be way more less work.
+That would require lots of arrays, but storing each of those values on a single array of objects will be much less work.

-I'm not sure how clear is what I'm saying, but you will see once I manage to refactor the code and find a way to store the map.
+I'm not sure how clear I'm expressing my ideas, but you will see once I manage to refactor the code and find a way to store the map.

 ## dev tools
 Once I finally find a way to make the maps the way I want, I need a visual tool to draw maps, to draw chunks.
 When everything else is ready, I need a visual representation of the *blueprints*, with an input to paste some raw code, load it in the page and then be able to make changes.
 I also need an output, with also raw code, so it can be copied as a map. `JSON.parse` and `JSON.stringify` must take care of that.